 Delta, B. C.

 If you are a writer seriously interested in improving your work, I offer full editing services at lower rates than any of the larger services can offer: developmental, copy editing and proofreading.
-I can also do formatting for ebooks and hardcopies for Createspace, and can recommend a good graphic artist for cover design.
+I can also do formatting for ebooks at Amazon and Smashwords and softcovers for Createspace, and can recommend good graphic artists for cover design.

 Short Stories and Poems